TabbyML/tabby/README.md

 ### What is the state of this project?

 The code has been generously tested in production settings so people can rely on it in their application.
+The project versioning follows [Semantic Versioning 2.0.0](https://semver.org/).
 The following APIs are covered by backward compatibility guarantees:

 * Converted models
 * Python converters options